msleigh/snes/docs/docs/index.md

 ## Introduction

-Welcome to the SNES Documentation.
+Welcome to the SNES (Simple Neutron-Transport Equation Solver) documentation.

 SNES is a one-dimensional discrete ordinates neutron transport code written in Fortran.